AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 A test is like a 'black box' where we describe an 'input' and an 'output' that summarises a user story but that does not explain how it is going to be solved.
 A user story test is created from the user perspective, it is called a 'Feature Test', a non-software-developer person should be able to understand it.
 We can micmic a user interaction to help us.

 Then we decompose the 'Feature Test' that is often a complex black box into smaller, simplier black boxes that we call 'Unit Test'.
 Each time we encounter an error message from the feature test, we create a 'Unit Test' that is going to create the same error message.
-Once we have solved the 'Unit Test' error message, the 'Feature Test' error message should change, then we move on to the next error message, and so, the next 'Unit Test'.
+Once we have solved the 'Unit Test' error message, the 'Feature Test' error message should change, then we move on to the next error message, and so, we create the next 'Unit Test'.
 The 'Unit Test is simplier about the problem to solve for a developer but it may be less readable by non-software-developers.
-The process is the following:
+The process could be represented in the following way:

 ![feature-unit-test-cycle](readme_images/feature-unit-test-cycle.jpg)